jeremyunoz/jeremyunoz/README.md

 👨‍💻 Enjoying coding!

-🌱 I’m currently looking for an internship in **Software Engineering or any relevant jobs**
+🌱 I’m currently looking for an internship in **Embedded Software Engineering/Firmware Engineering/any relevant jobs**

  </div>